nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 profiles {
     docker {
         docker.enabled = true
-        conda.enabled = false
     }
     conda {
-        docker.enabled = false
         conda.enabled = true
     }
 }
 ```

-This will make it possible to activate one or the other exclusively by specifying a profile in our Nextflow run command line.
+This makes it possible to activate one or the other by specifying a profile in our Nextflow run command line.

 ### 2.2.
 Run the workflow with a profile